berkbavas/Breakout/README.md

 # Breakout
-- Basic implementation of famous arcade game Breakout.
+- Basic implementation of Breakout.
 - Written in Java 11 using JavaFX SDK.
 - You can use Maven to build.
 - UI is designed by my sister [Gamze Bavaş](https://www.linkedin.com/in/gamze-bava%C5%9F-8100131a1/).